Installment Loans London

 Payday Loan Amounts and Terms

 As mentioned, perhaps the greatest difference between the two loan types has to do with their costs and repayment processes.
-Though installment loan sizes and term lengths may vary from lender to lender, most payday lenders only offer loans of $100 – $1,500 and allow you just 14-days to repay your loan (without penalty).
+Though installment loan sizes and term lengths may vary from lender to lender in London, most payday lenders only offer loans of $100 – $1,500 and allow you just 14-days to repay your loan (without penalty).

 Typically, the full cost of the loan is automatically debited from your account on it’s scheduled due date and hefty penalties will be added if you default.
 So, despite the fact that an installment loan can lead to your debt being stretch out over a longer period of time, a payday loan can wind up being much more costly.

 Other Things to Watch Out For: